The Complete Guide to Buying Term Life Insurance: Key Insights and Expert Tips

 What Is Term Life Insurance?

-Term life insurance covers you for a set period, typically 1 to 40 years.
-If you die while the policy is active, the life insurance company pays the death benefit to your beneficiaries.
-It’s a straightforward policy designed to offer the highest coverage at the lowest price.
+Term life insurance provides coverage for a set period, typically 10, 15, 20, 25, 30 or even 40 years.
+If you pass away during the term, the life insurance company pays the death benefit to your beneficiaries.
+It’s a straightforward way to get the most coverage at the lowest price.

 • Fixed term lengths from 1-40 years